-In 2022, it’s easy to take women’s financial freedom for granted.
-But, just 60 years ago, women didn’t have the right to open their own bank accounts, let alone get a credit card or mortgage.
-And, until Betty Friedan’s famous protest at the Plaza Hotel bar in 1969, some establishments didn’t allow women to buy a drink
+In 2022, it’s easy to take women’s financial freedom for granted – especially in the UK and US.
+But, just 50 years ago, women didn’t have the right to open their own bank accounts, let alone get a credit card or mortgage.
+And, until 1982, women didn’t even have a legal right to buy a drink in an English pub.

-Women have fought for financial equality for centuries, and every advance has been hard-won.
-So, to celebrate International Women’s Day, we mapped the history of women and money in support of this year’s campaign to #BreakTheBias which makes it so much harder for women to move ahead.
+Women have fought for financial equality for centuries, and each and every advance has been hard won.
+So, to celebrate International Women's Day, we’ve mapped the history of women and money in support of this year’s campaign to #BreakTheBias which makes it so much harder for women to move ahead.

 Take a look at our timeline to find out more about the money milestones that have changed women’s lives…